-This work involved exploring and prototyping a new method of creating custom data forms for Infocapture, one of the most popular modules of the Claromentis intranet platform.
+This project involved exploring and prototyping the creation of custom data forms for Infocapture, a Business Process Management tool and one of the more popular modules of the Claromentis intranet platform.

-For me this was an extremely interesting project to undertake.
-Going into this project, myself and the rest of the team assumed that having the ability to drag and drop fields to create a form would provide a much improved user experience.
+This was an extremely interesting project to undertake.
+Going into this project, myself and the rest of the team theorised that allowing users the ability to drag and drop fields to create a form would provide a much improved user experience.
 Developing a hi-fidelity prototype to test this theory, the conclusions weren't as expected.

-The initial prototype used a single toolbar with a number of field type options at the top of the page.
-By dragging and dropping different field types from this toolbar Users were able to create a dynamic form quite quickly.
-However within a few moments of using this method it became apparent that dragging and dropping was quite a time consuming process.
-The major contributing factor for this was the time it took for the user to move their mouse to and from the toolbar each time a new field was added.
+The initial prototype used a single toolbar with a number of field types at the top of the page.
+By dragging and dropping different field types from this toolbar Users were able to quickly create a dynamic form.
+Within a few moments of using this method it became apparent that dragging and dropping was quite a time consuming process.
+The major contributing factor for this was the time it took for the user to move their mouse to and from the toolbar each time they added a new field.